Topologic

 End of a round

-The seeker player ends the round when he gathers all of his pieces on the secret location and thus scores 10 points (5 × 2 points → each piece scores points for a color/number match).
-Usually he knows about the secret in the final stage of the game, but he has to make all the moves to the secret location and add to the number of required turns.
+The seekers end the round when they gather all of their pieces on the secret location and thus score 10 points (5 × 2 points → each piece scores points for a color/number match).
+Usually the seeker player knows about the secret in the final stage of the game, but he has to make all moves to the secret location and add to the number of required turns.

 Then the roles reverse.